Updated August 19, 2015

 Energy Commission Website Privacy

 The California Energy Commission adheres to the above mentioned state laws relating to privacy.
-There are four pages on our website where information may be collected that could be subject to the state's privacy laws and regulations:
+There are several pages on our website where information may be collected that could be subject to the state's privacy laws and regulations:

-- Our On-line complaint page (in keeping with AB 206 - Citizen's Complaint Act of 1997)
+Our On-line complaint page (in keeping with AB 206 - Citizen's Complaint Act of 1997)

-- Our List server page
+Our List server page

-- Our on-line Public Record Act (PRA) request page complies with state regulations that require agencies to have a web-accessed form for the public to make a PRA.
+Our on-line Public Record Act (PRA) request page complies with state regulations that require agencies to have a web-accessed form for the public to make a PRA.
 Information from that request is responded to by our Chief Counsel's Office, and information from the request is kept by the Chief Counsel's Office as part of the public record.

-- Our on-line Complaint Form complies with Assembly Bill 206, the Citizens Complaint Act of 1997.
+Our on-line Complaint Form complies with Assembly Bill 206, the Citizens Complaint Act of 1997.
 Comments and complaints about the Commission are reviewed and answered by the Commission's Media and Public Communication's Office.
 Copies of the e-mail correspondence are kept by the office.

-- Our listserver page allows the public to sign-up on any of dozens of various automated e-mail lists using "MajorDomo" software.
+Our listserver page allows the public to sign-up on any of dozens of various automated e-mail lists using "MajorDomo" software.
 The subscribers e-mail addresses are maintained by the webmaster, are kept confidential and not available to the public or for any other purposes.